 This one is a no brainer.
 There's just so much to do in Central Park from people watching to picnics to exercise.
 Although it can get insanely crowded on a nice day, this piece of green space is wonderful.
 I love grabbing wine and snacks and hanging with friends here.

-2. Walk The High Line
+2. Walk the High Line

 Walking The High Line is pretty much a must.
 It's such a beautiful walk with gorgeous views.
 It's perfect at sunset too.
 There are food vendors in certain parts in case you get hungry.

-3. People watch in Washington Square Park
+3. People Watch in Washington Square Park

 When I first moved to NYC, my apartment was two blocks from Washington Square Park.
-I don't remember how many times I just hung out and ate my bagel from Bagels on the Square or relaxed after work and people watched.
+I don't remember how many times I just hung out and ate a bagel from Bagels on the Square or relaxed after work and people watched.
 One of my favorite things here is to sit and listen to the man that plays piano.

 4. Explore a new neighborhood (bring your camera!)